 Conclusion: Human Values in Digital Relationships

-AI chatbots are not just interfaces — they're mirrors.
-They reflect our needs, emotions, and aspirations.
+AI chatbots are mirrors reflecting our needs and aspirations.
 As they grow more lifelike, they challenge us to define what we value most in relationships: authenticity, empathy, or connection.
+The future of AI companionship depends on our shared commitment to safety, empathy, and human dignity.

 "AI should enhance our humanity, not replace it."